Please select the country or location you would like to see content from.

 How much should I take?

-For adults and children over 12, cetirizine should be taken as a 10 mg once-daily dose unless directed differently by your doctor.
-Children aged 6 - 12 can take 5-10 mg every 24 hours, and children aged 2 - 6 can take 2.5 mg every 12 hours or 2.5-5 mg every 24 hours.
+For adults and children over 12 years, cetirizine should be taken as a 10 mg once-daily dose unless directed differently by your doctor.
+Children aged 6 - 12 years can take 5-10 mg every 24 hours, and children aged 2 - 6 years can take 2.5 mg every 12 hours or 2.5-5 mg every 24 hours.

 How does it work?

 During an allergic reaction, your immune system releases a chemical called histamine, which is responsible for the symptoms of an allergy.
-Antihistamines work by opposing the actions of histamine by stopping histamine binding to its target sites in the body.
+Antihistamines work by opposing the actions of histamine by stopping histamine from binding to its target sites in the body.

 The chemical structure of non-drowsy antihistamines makes them less likely to enter the brain through what is known as the blood-brain barrier.
 This makes them less likely to cause drowsiness compared to other antihistamines.